DigitalTypewriter/HTGAA_26Spring_DT/content/projects/individual-final-project/TransgenicPhytomining-Lemna-minEr_index.md

 You must present data as part of your final project and include some analysis of that data.
 The data may be collected experimentally in the lab or generated as simulated data (e.g., using the Asimov Kernel or another simulation method). (min.
 2 sentences)

 Did you encounter any unexpected challenge(s) when performing your validation?
 If so, describe the challenge(s) and strategies to overcome it.
 If not, discuss potential problems, difficulties, limitations, and/or alternative strategies to overcome challenges in your final project. (min.
 4 sentences).

-SECTION 6: ADDITIONAL INFORMATION
-12. List all references cited in this assignment (bullet-point list)